 To read more about Mathematica, consult Stephen Wolfram's Mathematica, A System for Doing Mathematics by Computer, which is considered the definitive source.
 The vendor website for Mathematica features introductory and tutorial background and offers support and help.
 The Mathematica Journal is free and publishes articles about Mathematica techniques and applications.

 MATLAB is an interactive matrix "laboratory" developed and distributed by MathWorks.
 It is used for tasks involving matrices, graphics, and general numerical computation.
 There are numerous user-developed packages for MATLAB that can be downloaded from the Internet.

-To run MATLAB using the GUI, log on to an LC Linux system using an X terminal or Xterm simulator, and type
+To run the "default" version of MATLAB using the GUI, log on to an LC Linux system using an X terminal or Xterm simulator, and type

-(or, to access a non-default version, use the path name /usr/local/tools/matlab/matlabnn where nn is the version number).
+To access a specific version, use the path name /usr/gapps/estk/matlab-nn where nn is the version number.
+Note that LC maintains an old build of matlab in /usr/tce/packages/matlab/8.1/bin/matlab that you may also use.
 You can reach MATLAB's help documentation by typing help_win at the MATLAB prompt.
 A separate window opens and provides a list of help topics.
 Click the help topic you want to get more information.
-You can also type helpdesk or visit the MathWorks Web site.
+You can also type helpdesk or visit the MathWorks website.
 There is also a command-line interface for MATLAB.